eilvelia/tdl/README.md

 [deno][] can also import tdl through the node compatibility via `import * as tdl from 'npm:tdl'`.
-To use tdl in deno, you must ensure that your deno version is 1.44.2 (2024-06-13) or greater.
-The Node-API implementation was broken in older deno versions and can easily result in segfaults.
+To use tdl in deno, you must ensure that your deno version is 1.44.2 (released 2024-06-13) or greater.
+The Node-API implementation was broken in older versions of deno.
 There's a small example in `examples/deno-example.ts`.

 tdl depends on native libraries and cannot be used in the browser.
 TDLib itself, however, can work in the browser if you compile it to WebAssembly.
 There is an